2022 International Congress of Actuaries

 - Autumn (Mar-May): 12-25 ºC (55-77 ºF)

 Generally Australians are informal dressers.
-We suggest you bring a jacket and tie with you for special occasions.
-A light jacket is recommended for evenings.
-Please refer to the information on the social program for dress at social functions organised as part of the Conference as some of these may require formal evening dress.
+We suggest you bring attire with you for special occasions.
+A light jacket is recommended for cooler evenings.

 Electrical current is 240/250V, AC 50Hz.
 The Australian three-pin power outlet is different from that in many countries, so you will need an adaptor.
 If your appliances are 110V, check if there is a 110/240V switch.
 If not, you will need a voltage converter.
 Universal outlets for 240V or 110V shavers are usually found in leading hotels.